App Building Guidelines

 Input and Output Names should not have a tool number associated with them.
 From the Macro Input Properties tab, ensure the name is descriptive enough.
 The Name specified here will be visible to the user when they configure the Macro tool.

-When there are multiple inputs and outputs, adding a Connector Abbreviation will help the user configure the tool by providing a label on the tool anchor when the tool is placed on the canvas.
+When there are multiple inputs and outputs, adding a Connector Abbreviation helps the user configure the tool by providing a label on the tool anchor when the tool is placed on the canvas.
 See Macro Input tool or Macro Output tool.

-Supporting Macros used in a parent workflow should be present with the parent macro or in a supporting directory and named as such:
+Supporting Macros used in a parent workflow should be present with the parent macro or in a supporting directory and named like: